Handling of information

 Types of information

-Diers Klinik collects and handles the following types of personal data about you:
+Diers Klinik collects and handles the following types of personal data about you as a customer (including depositor), a known donor, or a potential customer:

 Common categories of personal data